CCurl/r4/README.md

 The number of registers, functions, and memory are configurable and can be scaled as necessary to fit into a system of any size.

 For example, one might configure things like this:
-- On a Leonardo,  32 registers,  32 functions,  1K of USER RAM, no  VARS RAM.
+- On a Leonardo,  32 registers,  32 functions,  1K of CODE RAM, no  VARS RAM.
-- On an ESP8266, 512 registers, 512 functions, 12K of USER RAM, 12K VARS RAM.
+- On an ESP8266, 512 registers, 512 functions, 12K of CODE RAM, 12K VARS RAM.
-- On a RPI Pico, 16K registers, 16K functions, 64K of USER RAM, 64K VARS RAM.
+- On a RPI Pico, 16K registers, 16K functions, 64K of CODE RAM, 64K VARS RAM.
-- On a PC,       64K registers, 64K functions, 96K of USER RAM,  2M VARS RAM.
+- On a PC,       64K registers, 64K functions, 96K of CODE RAM,  2M VARS RAM.

 ### Registers
 - A register (a built-in variable) is identified by a sequence of UPPERCASE characters.